-Gathering photographs to take part in Jude’s monthly Photography Challenge was fun and gave me a chance to organise my files from previous travels around Portugal.
-Jude’s photography challenge focus is on texture.
+Gathering photographs to participate in Jude’s monthly Photography Challenge was fun and allowed me to organise my files from previous travels around Portugal.
+Jude’s photography challenge focuses on texture.
 To be more precise, the Rough and Smooth.

-My take on this is focussing on the illusion of smooth via shadows and wall art.
-The walls are old and rough, with the art being fresh and an illusion of smoothness.
+My take on this focuses on the illusion of smoothness via shadows and wall art.
+The walls are old and rough, with fresh art and an illusion of smoothness.
 Photographs are from mainly Lisboa, Portugal.
 A city and country we loved to visit on more than one occasion.

-To read more and to participate head on over to Jude’s blog https://traveltalk.me.uk/2020-photo-challenge/
+To read about how to participate, head on over to Jude’s blog https://traveltalk.me.uk/2020-photo-challenge/

 To check out more Street Art from Portugal, click the link below: